 Administration, payout and payments

-• Starting point: The average closing price for the Gränges share on NASDAQ Stockholm during the ten trading days after the publication date for the 2015 year-end release.
+- Starting point: The average closing price for the Gränges share on Nasdaq Stockholm during the ten trading days after the publication date for the 2017 year-end report.

-• Ending points: The average closing price for the Gränges share on NASDAQ Stockholm during the ten trading days after the publication dates for the year-end releases for the years 2016, 2017 and 2018.
+- Ending points: The average closing price for the Gränges share on Nasdaq Stockholm during the ten trading days after the publication dates for the year-end reports for the years 2018, 2019 and 2020.

-Payouts from LTI 2017 take place during 2019, 2020 and 2021 in connection with payouts from STI, provided written approval has been received from Gränges’ Board of Directors.
-The total payout from STI and paying LTI programmes may not exceed 150% of annual basic pay as of the date of the payout.
+Payouts from LTI 2017 take place during 2019, 2020 and 2021 in connection with payouts from STI, provided approval has been received from Gränges’ Board of Directors.
+The total payout from STI and paying LTI programmes may not exceed 150 per cent of annual basic pay as of the date of the payout.
 This shall not apply to the person holding the position as President Americas, who instead will have 200 per cent as a limit.

 Gränges’ Annual General Meeting is to decide on new long-term incentive programmes every year.

-The Board of Directors proposes that the AGM passes a resolution on issue authorisation according to the following main terms:
+The Board of Directors proposes that the General Meeting passes a resolution on issue authorisation mainly according to the following:

-The Board of Directors is to be authorised to, on one or more occasions until the next AGM, issue new shares and/or convertible bonds as follows:
+The Board of Directors is to be authorised to, on one or more occasions until the next Annual General Meeting, issue new shares and/or convertible bonds as follows.

-The issue must be able to take place without deviating from the preferential rights of the shareholders.
-Through authorised decisions, a total maximum number of shares may be issued in a new share issue and/or through the conversion of convertible bonds equivalent to 10% of the total number of outstanding shares in the company on the date of the AGM’s authorisation resolution (this does not prevent convertibles being associated with conversion terms which, if applied, may result in a different number of shares).
+An issue of new shares and/or convertible bonds can be decided with or without regard to shareholders’ pre-emption rights.
+Following this authorisation, a total maximum number of shares equivalent to 10 per cent of the total number of outstanding shares in the company on the date of the General Meeting’s authorisation resolution, may be issued in new share issues and/or through the conversions of convertible bonds (this does not prevent convertible bonds from being combined with conversion terms which, if applied, may result in a different number of shares).

-This authorisation is to include the right to issue shares for cash payment, payment by an in-kind capital contribution or payment through offsetting, and otherwise in compliance with the terms in Chapter 2 Section 5, second paragraph 1–3 and 5 of the Swedish Companies Act.
+This authorisation is to include the right to issue shares and/or convertible bonds with cash payment, payment by contribution in kind or payment by way of set-off, and otherwise subject to conditions as set out in Chapter 2, Section 5, second paragraph 1–3 and 5 of the Swedish Companies Act.

-The reason for the proposal and the possibility of deviating from the shareholders’ preferential rights is to allow for flexibility in connection with any acquisitions or capital procurements.
+The reason for the proposal and the possibility of deviating from the shareholders’ pre-emption rights is to allow for flexibility in connection with any acquisitions or the raising of capital.

-The Board of Directors, or a party designated by the Board, has the right to decide on minor changes to the AGM’s resolution that may be necessary in connection with registration of the resolution with the Swedish Companies Registration Office or due to other formal requirements.
+The Board of Directors, or a party designated by the Board, has the right to decide on minor changes to the General Meeting’s resolution that may be necessary in connection with registration of the resolution with the Swedish Companies Registration Office or due to other formal requirements.

 SPECIAL MAJORITY REQUIREMENT

-For a decision according to item 17 on issue authorisation to be valid, the proposal must be agreed to by shareholders representing at least two thirds of both the votes cast and the shares represented at the AGM.
+For a decision according to item 16 on issue authorisation to be valid, the proposal must be agreed to by shareholders representing at least two thirds of both the votes cast and the shares represented at the General Meeting.

-Copies of the Board’s and the Nomination Committee’s full proposals, including the Board’s and the auditor’s statements, as well as accounting documents and the audit report for 2014 will be available from the company directly and on the company’s website, www.granges.com, no later than 13 April 2015 and will be immediately dispatched at no cost for the recipient to the shareholders who request them and provide their postal address.
-The documents will also be available at the Annual General Meeting.
+Copies of the Board’s and the Nomination Committee’s full proposals, including the Board’s and the auditor’s statements, as well as accounting documents and the auditor’s report for 2016 will be available at the company and on the company’s website, www.granges.com, no later as from 13 April 2017 and will be immediately dispatched at no cost for the recipient to the shareholders who request them and provide their postal address.
+The documents will also be available at the General Meeting.

 NUMBER OF SHARES AND VOTES

-The total number of shares in the company as of the issue date for the notice of the meeting is 74,639,386 shares, which is equivalent to 74,639,386 votes.
+The total number of shares in the company as of the issue date for the notice of the General Meeting is 75,155,386 shares, which is equivalent to 75,155,386 votes.
 As of the same date, the company is holding no shares in treasury.

-The Board of Directors and the Chief Executive Officer may, at the request of any of the shareholders and if the Board deems it possible without causing material harm to the company, provide information at the AGM on circumstances that may impact the assessment of an item on the agenda, circumstances that may impact the assessment of the company’s or the parent company’s financial situation, the consolidated financial statements and the company’s relationship with other Group companies.
-Shareholders wishing to submit questions in advance may do so to the company’s General Counsel, Niclas Nelson at the above address.
+The Board of Directors and the Chief Executive Officer must, at the request of any of the shareholders and if the Board deems it possible without causing material harm to the company, provide information at the General Meeting on circumstances that may impact the assessment of an item on the agenda, circumstances that may impact the assessment of the company’s or a subsidiary’s financial situation, the consolidated financial statements and the company’s relationship with other Group companies.
+Shareholders wishing to submit questions in advance may do so to the company’s General Counsel, Niclas Nelson, at the above address.